Mast cell: Function

 Mast cells play a key role in the inflammatory process.
 When activated, a mast cell can either selectively release (piecemeal degranulation) or rapidly release (anaphylactic degranulation) "mediators", or compounds that induce inflammation, from storage granules into the local microenvironment.
 Mast cells can be stimulated to degranulate by allergens through cross-linking with immunoglobulin E receptors (e.g., FcεRI), physical injury through pattern recognition receptors for damage-associated molecular patterns (DAMPs), microbial pathogens through pattern recognition receptors for pathogen-associated molecular patterns (PAMPs), and various compounds through their associated G-protein coupled receptors (e.g., morphine through opioid receptors) or ligand-gated ion channels.
 Complement proteins can activate membrane receptors on mast cells to exert various functions as well.

 Mast cells express a high-affinity receptor (FcεRI) for the Fc region of IgE, the least-abundant member of the antibodies.
 This receptor is of such high affinity that binding of IgE molecules is in essence irreversible.
 As a result, mast cells are coated with IgE, which is produced by plasma cells (the antibody-producing cells of the immune system).
 IgE antibodies are typically specific to one particular antigen.

 In allergic reactions, mast cells remain inactive until an allergen binds to IgE already coated upon the cell.
 Other membrane activation events can either prime mast cells for subsequent degranulation or act in synergy with FcεRI signal transduction.
 In general, allergens are proteins or polysaccharides.
 The allergen binds to the antigen-binding sites, which are situated on the variable regions of the IgE molecules bound to the mast cell surface.
 It appears that binding of two or more IgE molecules (cross-linking) is required to activate the mast cell.
 The clustering of the intracellular domains of the cell-bound Fc receptors, which are associated with the cross-linked IgE molecules, causes a complex sequence of reactions inside the mast cell that lead to its activation.
 Although this reaction is most well understood in terms of allergy, it appears to have evolved as a defense system against parasites and bacteria.

+Mast cells (MCs) have been shown to release their nuclear DNA and subsequently form mast cell extracellular traps (MCETs) comparable to neutrophil extracellular traps, which are able to entrap and kill various microbes.